Red-Scarlet/Scarlet-Series/README.md

 ### Scarlet-Series
 This Framework allows for developers to build and write classic applications such as Game Engines, CAD software and more.
-The software is built around the idea of utilizing a EntityComponentSystem renamed to ResourceComponentSystem with modules that have scripting functionality wrapped around an interface layer that allows for dynamic run-time loading of .DLL or .SO Files that contain the interface code.
+The software is built around the idea of utilizing a EntityComponentSystem renamed to InterfaceComponentSystem with modules that have scripting functionality wrapped around an interface layer that allows for dynamic run-time loading of .DLL or .SO files that contain the code.

 This achievement will allow for hotswappable Rendering API's for example: Loading OpenGL by dragging in Scarlet-OpenGL.dll into the modules folder, anyone can make modules (plugins) and load them as the engine software is running (Without interruption).
+Also loads straight from the os kernel

 ### Modules
 * Scarlet-Window